How to read RESX file in C#

-In this article you will learn how we can read a RESX file in our application using c#.
+In this article, you will learn how we can read a RESX file in our application using c#.
 I hope you will like it.

 Download Source Code

-What RESX file is?
+What is RESX file?

 Using the code

 To start with, you need to create a web application.
 Here I am using Visual Studio 2012 and C# as the language.

 Once you created the application, you need to create a RESX file by clicking the “New Item”